Written by: Dallas Terry, MBA, LEED AP BD+C

 Water photo credit: miscea.com

-For some time now water scarcity and quality issues have made news headlines and become a well known concern for the future of humanity.
+For some time now water scarcity and quality issues have made news headlines, like the flint water crisis for example, and have become a well-known concern for the future of humanity.
 Droughts and flooding resulting from climate change, excessive use and wasteful practices by humans, and contamination, treatment and discharge issues related to industrial handling of water and wastewater are just a few of the general causes for concern.
 If you’re worried you might be drinking contaminated water, take a look at Water Filter Way.
 However, solutions to many water issues do exist, and new creative technologies for dealing with many of the qualitative and quantitative water problems we face are springing to life.
 Attention to both big picture strategies and detailed localized solutions will be necessary to tackle the mounting water issues as the global population continues to grow.

 Supply and Demand